Dutch PM says thorough, independent probe needed for downed Flight MH17

-KUALA LUMPUR (Reuters) - Dutch Prime Minister Mark Rutte on Wednesday stressed the importance of a thorough, independent investigation of the shooting down of Malaysia Airlines MASM.KL Flight MH17 before any decision on where those responsible should face trial.
+KUALA LUMPUR, Nov 5 (Reuters) - Dutch Prime Minister Mark Rutte on Wednesday stressed the importance of a thorough, independent investigation of the shooting down of Malaysia Airlines Flight MH17 before any decision on where those responsible should face trial.

 The Dutch have the lead role in investigating the downing of the Boeing 777 aircraft, which crashed over rebel-held territory in eastern Ukraine in July with the loss of all 298 people aboard, two thirds of them Dutch.